 Marie is an expert curator cherry picking not only the biggest news in search but also providing solid advice on what to do about it.

-Think £13 (less than £1 a day) is a lot to pay for a fortnightly email ?
+Think £13 (less than £1 a day) is a lot to pay for a weekly email ?
 Try the lite version for free or take a one-episode-only look (for free) at the back catalogue to see the sort of thing you’re going to get for your money.